North Korea–United States relations: Public opinion on North Korea

 However, although Americans are inclined to defensive and/or pacifist positions against North Korea, the Global Attitudes Survey conducted by the Pew Research Center in the spring of 2017 suggests how a majority of Americans (64%) expects U.S. military intervention if one of its Pacific allies (particularly Japan and South Korea) were to come into military conflict with North Korea.
 In contrast, the survey points to how 30% of Americans are opposed to such interventionism.
 In both a parallel and comparative perspective, a majority of South Korean and Japanese citizens (91% and 82% respectively) also expect U.S. military intervention if their country was attacked by North Korea.

 In 2023, North Korea's state newspaper Rodong Sinmun reported that approximately 800,000 students and employees nationwide voiced an interest in joining or reenlisting in the military to fight against the United States on Friday (17 March).

+According to a 2026 Gallup poll, only 13% of Americans have favorable opinions of North Korea, while 82% have an unfavorable opinion.
+This was the most negative ranking Americans gave out of the 21 foreign countries surveyed.